Consolidate Debt & Credit

-There is no one-size-fits-all approach to consolidating debt.
-However, there are some very important steps to take to find the best debt consolidation tactic.
-With so much debt and different types of debt, it can be very confusing to match a debt consolidation tactic that fits your financial situation.
+There is no one-size-fits-all approach to consolidate debt.
+With so much debt and different types of debt, it can be very confusing to find the debt consolidation tactic that is the right match for your financial situation.

 Three preliminary steps to consolidate your debt:

-Before you start to consolidate your debt, take these three steps to ensure that you understand your financial situation:
+Before you start to consolidate your debt, take these three steps:

-- Check Your Debt Status: Make a list of all your debts, interest rates, monthly payments, and payoff dates.
+- Check Your Debts: Make a list of all your debts, interest rates, monthly payments, and payoff dates.
 You can find a large part of that information on your credit report.
-For a free copy check out annualcreditreport.com
+For a free copy, visit annualcreditreport.com.

-- Check Your Assets: Make a list of your assets including savings funds, investment portfolio, retirement funds, and house.
+- List Your Assets: Make a thorough list of your assets.
+Include your savings accounts, investments, retirement funds, and any property you own.
 Do you have adequate savings?

 - Fine-tune your budget: Keep a budget and check to see if you can cut costs and increase your income.